Crime in Poland

-Crime in Poland is combated by the Polish police and other government agencies.
-Poland's homicide rate is among the lowest in Europe and the country ranks 25th in Global Peace Index in 2022.
+Crime in Poland refers to the incidence, deterrence, and handling of criminal activity in the Republic of Poland by Polish law enforcement agencies charged with ensuring public safety and maintaining order.
+Poland ranks favorably in terms of public safety, with one of the lowest homicide rates in Europe.
+Poland was ranked 25th in the 2022 Global Peace Index and scored 0.0 on the 2023 Global Terrorism Index.

 Crime by type

 Murder

-In 2011, Poland had a murder rate of 1.2 per 100,000 population.
-There were a total of 449 murders in Poland in 2011.
-In 2014 Poland had a murder rate of 0.7 per 100,000.
-There were a total 283 murders in Poland in 2014.
-In 2020, the homicide rate in Poland was 0.71 per 100,000 similar to recent years and down from a high of 2.4 per 100,000 in 1993 and 1994.
+In 2022, Poland's homicide rate was 0.68 per 100,000, with a total of 270 murders committed.
+The murder rate has remained relatively stable since 2014, when it was 0.74 per 100,000, with a total of 287 murders committed.
+The highest recorded homicide rate in the modern history of Poland was 2.39 per 100,000 in 1994, still during the democratic consolidation period following the 1989 fall of communism, which put an end to the Polish People's Republic and started the democratic transition.

+Sexual violence

+According to UNODC data, the rape rate in Poland was 1.29 per 100,000 in 2023, down from 1.72 per 100,000 in 2015.
+Meanwhile, the median annual sexual assault rate was 0.94 per 100,000 people during the latest five-year period from 2019 to 2023.

 Organized crime

+The Central Investigation Bureau of Police (pol.
+Centralne Biuro Śledcze Policji, CBŚP) is the law enforcement unit of the Polish Police responsible for fighting organized crime.

-The most well known of the Polish organized crime groups in the 1990s were the so-called Pruszkow and the Wolomin gangs.
+The most well-known of the Polish organized crime groups in the 1990s were the so-called Pruszków and Wołomin gangs.

-Polish organized crime emerged in the 1990s, when the traditional criminal underworld became better organised and due to rising corruption.
+Polish organized crime emerged in the 1990s when the traditional criminal underworld became better organised due to rising corruption.
 Organized crime groups were well known (1992) for operating sophisticated car theft-rings, as well as for their involvement in drug trafficking (the main drug being amphetamine) and weapon trafficking.

-The Pruszków mafia was an organized criminal group that emerged from the Warsaw suburb of Pruszków in the beginning of the 1990s.
+The Pruszków mafia was an organized criminal group that emerged from the Warsaw suburb of Pruszków at the beginning of the 1990s.
 The group is known for being involved in large car-theft rings, drug trafficking (including cocaine, heroin, hashish and amphetamine), kidnapping, extortion, weapon trafficking (including AK-47's) and murder.
 Even though law enforcement dealt a severe blow to the Pruszków mafia, it is alleged that Pruszków-based gangs, with or without notice from their former leaders, have regained their strength in recent years and have begun setting up their car-theft rings and connections with Colombian drug cartels again.

 A similar organized crime group known as the Wołomin mafia from Wołomin near Warsaw, with whom they fought bloody turf wars, was crushed by the Polish police in cooperation with the German police in a spectacular raid on a highway between Konin and Poznan in September 2011.